colatusso/canDB.swift/README.md

 ==============

 canDB.swift uses sqlite (via FMDB) but it works like a nonSQL database.
-Just put the data into the can and it's done.
+Just put the json into the can and retrieve it as a dictionary.
+Easy as pie.

 example: